 On November 7, 2005, we authorized the repurchase of up to \$2.5 billion of our common stock under a program with no expiration date.
 The \$2.5 billion stock repurchase program replaced a \$2.0 billion stock repurchase program, of which approximately \$1.0 billion remained authorized for repurchases.
-In connection with this new stock repurchase program, we have one put option outstanding at December 25, 2005, with an expiration date of March 21, 2006, that may require us to repurchase 5,570,000 shares of our common stock upon exercise for \$216 million (net of the premiums received).
-While we did not repurchase any of our common stock under these programs during the three months ended December 25, 2005, we continue to evaluate repurchases under this program.
-At December 25, 2005, \$2.3 billion remains authorized for repurchases under this new program.
+While we did not repurchase any of our common stock under these programs during the six months ended March 26, 2006, we actively evaluate repurchases under this program.
+At March 26, 2006, \$2.5 billion remains authorized for repurchases under this new program.